Suzhousaurus

-Suzhousaurus (meaning "Suzhou lizard") is a genus of large therizinosauroid dinosaur from the Early Cretaceous of China.
-The genus is known from two specimens discovered on the Xiagou Formation and Zhonggou Formation—which are situated in the Xinminbao Group.
-These findings were made during field-works in 1999 and 2004.
+Suzhousaurus (meaning "Suzhou lizard") is an extinct genus of large therizinosaurid dinosaurs from the Early Cretaceous of China.
+The genus is known from two specimens discovered in the Xiagou and Zhonggou Formations, both part of the Xinminbao Group.
+These findings were made during fieldwork in 1999 and 2004.

 Though Suzhousaurus is known from these two specimens, an earlier named and described therizinosauroid from the adjacent basin, "Nanshiungosaurus" bohlini, may be synonymous with the former.
 However, Suzhousaurus can not be compared to this species due to non-overlapping material and the loss of the same.
 Moreover, this synonymy will result in Suzhousaurus bohlini with "N". bohlini having priority.